tissue3/cs6120/content/blog/2019-Nov-9-llvm-profiling/index.md

 1. basic execution information including the number of LLVM instructions, basic blocks;
 2. expensive instructions information like the number memory operation multiplication and branches since they may largely affect execution time;
-3. function information on the number of times each function is called for similar reasons and comparison among profiling tools.
+3. function information on the number of times each function is called to help us get familiar with function calls in LLVM.